microsoft/live-share/docs/getting-started.md

 ## Ending or leaving a collaboration session

-Owners can stop sharing completely and end the collaboration session by clicking the session state button (in the upper right hand corner in VS or the status bar in VS Code) and selecting "End Collaboration Session".
+Hosts can stop sharing completely and end the collaboration session by clicking the session state button (in the upper right hand corner in VS or the status bar in VS Code) and selecting "End Collaboration Session".
 All guests will be notified that the session has ended.

 **In VS:**